It's Over Now (Jeanette song)

 "It's Over Now" is a song by German recording artist Jeanette.
-Written by Frank Johnes, Bodybrain, and Kristina "Wonderbra" Bach, it was produced by Thorsten Brötzmann and Werner Becker for the gold edition of her third studio album Rock My Life (2003).
-Released as a single in March 2003, the ballad peaked at number six on the German Singles Chart, also reaching the top twenty on the Austrian Singles Chart.
+It was written by Frank Johnes, Holger "Bodybrain" Kurschat, and Kristina "Wonderbra" Bach for the gold edition of her third studio album, Rock My Life (2003), while production was helmed by Thorsten Brötzmann and Werner Becker.
+Released as a single in March 2003, the song peaked at number six on the German Singles Chart, also reaching the top twenty on the Austrian Singles Chart.
 Bach re-recorded a German language version of the song, entitled "Ich tanz allein," for her album Leb dein Gefühl (2004).